AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 <br/>
 <br/>

-Then, I created Group Policies and arranged them in order to be effectively applied to the groups I wanted.
+After an effective distribution of the Users, Security Groups, and Computers, I started assigning the GPOs:
 <img width="953" height="679" alt="Pasted image 20260504203009" src="https://github.com/user-attachments/assets/0baefabc-a92a-4468-8f3f-dc61e13096d7" />

 <br/>
 <br/>

-Finally, I configured shared folders for each group and change their permissions using SHARED and NTFS permissions.
+Finally, I configured a shared folder for each group and limited their access based on the user role (RBAC) using SHARED and NTFS permissions:
 <img width="949" height="802" alt="Pasted image 20260504203943" src="https://github.com/user-attachments/assets/9ae44049-b99d-4f50-a5a5-12baf3ff156e" />

 <br/>

 # More Labs
-This lab was used as infrastructure for this other project:
+This lab was used as infrastructure for this project:

 - <b>Enterprise Help Desk Lab with Active Directory</b>
   - [Enterprise Help Desk Lab with Active Directory](https://github.com/AllFullPower/Ticketing-System-integration-with-AD-Environment)